 Members (Core Network)

-The founding members of the V4 Think Tank platform are the following institutes (in alphabetical order):
+The members of the V4 Think Tank platform are the following institutes (in alphabetical order):

 Think Visegrad aims to prepare extensive and detailed long-term analyses focusing on the most important priorities of the Visegrad Group, as well as short-term analyses reflecting the most current and urgent topics.